 - Providing stretch

 For students who love learning in the outdoors, be it in cities or the countryside, geography A level is an obvious choice.
-During the sixth form course students take part in a residential trip to Birmingham and Snowdonia, as well as day trips to Winterton-on-Sea to examine the sand dune succession.
+During the sixth form course students take part in a residential trip to Birmingham and Snowdonia as well as a fieldtrip in to London’s Brick Lane.

-The Department also runs a series of evening trips to lectures run by the local Geographical Association in and around Cambridge.
+The department also runs a series of evening trips to lectures run by the local Geographical Association in and around Cambridge.
+This includes an opportunity to participate in or attend the GA’s annual Geog Meet where, in 2019, Perse students presented on topics such as conflict in the South China Sea and resolving geopolitical disputes in Mali.

 We encourage wide reading to stimulate intellectual curiosity and develop new interests, understanding and skills.
 Geography students are encouraged to consider delving into Rachel Carson’s Silent Spring, James Lovelock’s Gaia and Alan Weisman’s The World Without Us , among other works.

-2017/18 sees the launch of the department’s push to support the Missing Maps programme.
+The department supports the Missing Maps programme.
 This involves students in all age groups contributing to open source mapping software and helping map previously unmapped parts of the planet.
-In turn NGO’s such as Medecins Sans Frontieres and the Clinton Health Foundation use these maps to facilitate getting aid supplies to people in need on the ground.
+In turn, non-Government organisations, such as Medecins Sans Frontieres and the Clinton Health Foundation use these maps to facilitate getting aid supplies to people in need on the ground.
 This can be in the form of emergency aid to areas suffering in the aftermath of natural hazards or those that where mapping will increase future resilience.
-Missing Maps will be running in the school’s ICT suites after school and students can continue contributing at home.
+Missing Maps runs in the school’s ICT suites after school and students can continue contributing at home.
 Older and keener students have been trained to assist new mappers.
-The School will be the first in the country to undergo such a programme.
+The school was the first in the country to establish such a programme.

 - Beyond the classroom